mrciolino/wiki-backup/Adventures/Woolhope.md

 - **Rilinguineas (Rye Linguinius)**: The vampire lord patron of Woolhope, secretly allied with the Narasians despite claiming neutrality
 - **Arfer**: A wounded Narasian soldier bearing the Red Archon's mark, whose presence threatened to expose the village's true allegiances
 - **Vanaya**: A succubus serving as the Narasian delegate, revealed to have corrupted Rilinguineas
-- **Zafera**: An owlin cleric representing the Wegateian delegation, worshipper of Spooops
+- **Zafera** (Michelle): An owlin cleric representing the Wegateian delegation, worshipper of Spooops
 - **Aynuk**: The village elder, kidnapped by the party to facilitate Arfer's disguise
 - **The Red Archon**: A powerful entity whose mark on Arfer suggested deeper supernatural conflicts